com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 mill resolve __                 # list every module or task recursively mill resolve foo._              # list every task recursively within the foo module
 ```

-`resolve` lists the tasks that match a particular query, without running them.
-This is useful for "dry running" an `mill all` command to see what would be run
-before you run them, or to explore what modules or tasks are available from the
-command line using `resolve _`, `resolve foo._`, etc.

 ### describe